losbiw/erin-chrome-extension/README.md

 # Erin chrome extension

+## Goal
+The extension resembles Brave browser's newtab page's feel and look in almost every way, for the exception of:
+- Slightly improved UI of certain elements
+- Extended wallpapers library
+- Customizable wallpapers choice
+- No bloatware

+## Technologies
+- React.js
+- Styled-components
+- TypeScript

 ## Motivation
 So I kinda fell in love with Brave's newtab page as soon as I opened the browser for the first time.
 That was straight up love at first sight, everything about it including wallpapers, top sites menu, etc. was incredibly nice looking and it was even sorta dribble-ish in a way if you ask me.
 Although, like any love story this one couldn't last forever either.
 Ever since I found out about ungoogled-chromium I simply couldn't go back to the ~~normie-oriented~~ brave browser.
 My heart's always desired me to be a based floppa gigachad with a 2m long beard so I guess that's just the way my life has gone.
 I couldn't help it but ~~waste~~ spend 3 hours of my precious time to compile chromium and begin my journey of grinding to make it's newtab page look just as fucking good as Brave's.
 On the other hand, anyone reading this could object: